stuart-hiles/UIF/output/README.md

 # UIF Output Directory

-This directory contains all *derived outputs* produced by the UIF Companion Experiments across EEG, quasar, cosmology-lite, and coherence-scaling studies.
+This directory contains all *derived outputs* produced by the UIF Companion Experiments across informational difference calibration (cosmology-lite), EEG, quasar, and coherence-scaling studies.
 These outputs mirror the structure of `/UIF/data/` and correspond directly to the scripts in `/UIF/code/`.

 Each subfolder contains its own README.md with detailed descriptions of: